 The Diocese of Missouri and the Diocese of Puerto Rico entered into a companion diocese agreement in 2021.
 The mission of the dioceses in the companion relationship includes mutual encouragement and prayer, intensified understanding and concern, and the exchange of both spiritual and material resources.
 Companion relationships are to strengthen the Anglican Communion through the direct experience of interdependence across cultural and geographical boundaries.
 Each partner in the companion relationship is to be both a giver and a receiver.

-Our Companion Diocese Committee invites you to enjoy evening prayers together with our Companion Diocese of Puerto Rico on the third Thursday of each month at 6 p.m.
+Our Companion Diocese Committee invites you to enjoy evening prayers together with our Companion Diocese of Puerto Rico on the first Thursday of each month at 6 p.m.

 Compline will be led in English and/or Spanish by members of both dioceses.
 A shared screen will show the prayer in English and Spanish.

 6 p.m.
 (Central Time)

 Join the Zoom Compline